gvwilson/sensibleadventures/nardica/nardica.md

 she spent five minutes rearranging her meager possessions before flopping down on her bed and pulling out her older's nature book.
 The giraffe, the tiger, the wolf with his sad, intelligent eyes...
-"Looks like Grandad!!!" was written beside the wolf in tiny curving script.
+*Looks like Grandad!!!* was written beside the wolf in tiny curving script.
 Iffy had long ago decided that a girl had written that, a girl about her own age who had a family and more than just one friend.
 She closed the book,